unicode-org/icu-trac2jira/README.md

         "password": "hunter42",
         "apiVersion": "2",
         "strictSSL": true
-    },
-    "db": {
-        "path": "../trac-db2.sqlite"
-    },
-    "project": {
-        "name": "ICU"
-    },
-    "mapFields": {
-        "id": "tracid",
-        "owner": "tracOwner",
-        "reporter": "tracReporter"
-    },
-    "mapTypes": {
-        "defect": "Bug",
-        "enhancement": "New Feature",
-        "task": "Task",
-        "improvement": "Improvement",
-        "design": "Epic"
     }
 }
 ```

 Notes:

 - this is an incremental conversion. you can run it lots of times.

-- with 2fa use an API token instead of your password - https://id.atlassian.com/manage/api-tokens#

-- to just convert 1 ticket: `node try.js 'where id=13472'`
+- to just convert 1 ticket, etc. use a SQL query: `node try.js 'where id=13472'`

-- run `node try.js` to run the converter.
+- run `node try.js` to run the converter on ALL tickets.

-- `trac-old2new.json` (path above) will be created if it doesn't exist.
-This is the persistent DB for mapping trac to jira ids

-- to make the trac links:

-`node dumplink.js`

-… this will output to the `traclinks` directory listed in the config file.
+- yes `npm t` will run tests.
+Tests.
+There are tests?!

 - Copyright (C) 2016 and later: Unicode, Inc. and others.